katassyn/groupDungeonPlugin/README.md

 ### Database Configuration

-Preview items for each dungeon are stored in a MySQL database.
+Reward previews for each dungeon are stored in a MySQL database.
 Configure the connection in `config.yml`:

 ```yaml
 database: